Does saying no to someone make you feel guilty?

 To be better at saying no, you have to keep practicing.
 I used to avoid the insurance agents outside the subway stations.
 However, many years ago on one Christmas Eve, I was caught off guard by an insurance agent.
 She asked me to do a survey and I say yes.
 Somehow, the survey led to me signing up for an insurance plan that I had no intention of buying it.

 But after a few days, when I had time to reflect I realize the insurance plan doesn’t serve me at all.
 I said yes so that I could carry on with my Christmas shopping.
 And I stopped because she said it’s Christmas Eve and she had to work.
 So I sympathized with her and agreed to help her with the survey.
-Luckily, I hadn’t paid any money yet, so I cancelled my plan with her.
+Luckily, I hadn’t paid any money yet, so I canceled my plan with her.
 However, both of us wasted our time going through all the procedures.

 Avoidance isn’t effective.
 You need to learn how to say no.

 From that day, I knew that avoiding insurance agents aren’t effective enough.
 I need to learn how to say no to them.
-So ever since, I walk pass them confidently.
+So ever since, I walk past them confidently.
 When they try to stop me, I’ll just smile back and say no while continuing walking to my destination.

 Featured Photo Credit: Untitled / Rowena Waack